Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Minsk air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Minsk is currently 2.9 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Minsk is the capital and the largest city of Belarus and is located on the Svislač and the Niamiha rivers.
 In January 2018 the estimated population was almost 2 million people.